-To help consumers find information about the quality of health care provided in Vermont, the state's hospitals are required by law to publish annual reports containing information about quality of care, hospital infection rates, patient safety, nurse staffing levels, financial health, costs for services, and other hospital characteristics.
+To help consumers find information about the quality of health care provided in Vermont, the Health Department publishes an annual statewide comparative report containing information about quality of care, healthcare-acquired infection rates, patient safety, nurse staffing levels, financial health, cost for services, and related information.

 Review and Compare Hospitals

 With the data provided on this Hospital Report Card (HRC) website, you can compare Vermont's hospitals, and use the information as a starting point for conversations about the care you and your family receive.
 Vermont hospitals can use this information to see how their performance measures compare to the state's other hospitals.